fatih-bilgin/spark-project-on-docker/README.md

-# Spark Project With Yelp Dataset on Docker
+# Spark Project with Yelp Dataset on Docker

 ## Introduction